 - 250 pound weight capacity

 - Hold-in feature to keep drawer shut

 Like most heavy duty drawer slides, screws are not included.
 And if you haven’t guessed by now that’s because some applications call for small bolts vs. screws.

 I only install the Blum undermount soft close in my new cabinet and furniture projects.
-And if you’re curious on why you can read more in my guide to the best soft close drawers.

 - Soft close engages at 2″ from closed.